 That isn’t to say that you shouldn’t feel your feelings.
 I believe that experiencing hardships in life make us better people.
 Going through trying times makes us more empathetic and dynamic.
 Learning how to navigate the little battles eventually prepares us for the long journey ahead.
 Everyone has obstacles that derail them and force them to reclaim control.
 This is when you should trade your vulnerability for strength.

 The goals that you claim need to be your own.
-Focusing on the pressure to meet milestones because your parents are pressuring you or because you want to compete with your friend’s instagram life is unrealistic.
+Focusing on the pressure to meet milestones to be deemed more acceptable by others is not helpful.
 Finding the strength to move forward is easier when you are fighting for something you actually want.
-There is a reason why self help books emphasize setting small achievable goals.
+Their is a reason why self help books emphasize setting small achievable goals.
 Achieving something reminds us of our power and purpose.

 The mind is the most powerful thing you own.
 It’s time to let it work for you, not against you.